Columbia's College Match Scholarship Package Details

 Policy Regarding Outside Scholarships

-Outside scholarships may be used to reduce the $2,910 work-study contribution, and/or cover the cost of purchasing a computer (up to $1,500).
-Outside scholarships in excess of these amounts will be used to reduce the Columbia grant dollar for dollar; outside scholarships may not be used to reduce the Student or Parent Contribution.
+Outside scholarships may be used to reduce the $3,090 work-study contribution and the $2,400 Student Contribution, and/or cover the cost of purchasing a computer (up to $1,500).
+Outside scholarships in excess of these amounts will be used to reduce the Columbia Grant dollar for dollar; outside scholarships may not be used to reduce the Parent Contribution.

 Policy on Health Insurance